SamuelEA25/HackBio-Coding-Internship/Stage 0/README.md

 python script0.py
 ```

-This promt will execute the `script0.py` file, displaying the team members details in the terminal.
+The above promt will execute the `script0.py` file, displaying the team members details in the command line interface of your local machine.

 ## Output Sample